OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 Once the add-in is loaded use the following steps to try out the functionality.

-1. Open Outlook on Windows, on Mac, or in a browser.
+1. Open Outlook on Windows (new or classic), on Mac, or in a browser.
 1. Create a new message or appointment.

     > You should see a notification at the top of the message that reads: **Please set your signature with the Office Add-ins sample.**